danhtran358/CPSC-363/Calibration Exercise/README.txt

 2. Access the online compiler for C# at https://replit.com/languages/csharp
 3. Delete all the code on the left panel
 4. Paste the source code copied from step 1 onto the empty panel on the left
-5. Click Run button and follow the instruction on the concole on the right panel
+5. Click Run button and follow the instruction on the console on the right panel